International Security Assistance Force: Jurisdiction

 For almost two years, the ISAF mandate did not go beyond the boundaries of Kabul.
 According to General Norbert Van Heyst, such a deployment would require at least ten thousand additional soldiers.
 The responsibility for security throughout the whole of Afghanistan was to be given to the newly reconstituted Afghan National Army.
 However, on 13 October 2003, the Security Council voted unanimously to expand the ISAF mission beyond Kabul with Resolution 1510.
 Shortly thereafter, Canadian Prime Minister Jean Chrétien said that Canadian soldiers (nearly half the entire force at that time) would not deploy outside Kabul.

 On 24 October 2003, the German Bundestag voted to send German troops to the region of Kunduz.
 Approximately 230 additional soldiers were deployed to that region, marking the first time that ISAF soldiers operated outside of Kabul.
 After the Afghan parliamentary election in September 2005 the Canadian base Camp Julien in Kabul closed, and the remaining Canadian assets were moved to Kandahar as part of Operation Enduring Freedom in preparation for a significant deployment in January 2006.
 On 31 July 2006, the NATO‑led International Security Assistance Force assumed command of the south of the country, ISAF Stage 3, and by 5 October, also of the east of Afghanistan, ISAF Stage 4.

 ISAF was mandated by UN Security Council Resolutions 1386, 1413, 1444, 1510, 1563, 1623, 1659, 1707, 1776, and 1917 (2010).
 The last of these extended the mandate of ISAF to 23 March 2011.

-The mandates given by the different governments to their forces varied from country to country.
-This meant that ISAF suffered from a lack of united aims.